aniass/text-summarizer/README.md

 ### Dataset
 In this project I have used an article coming from [BBC news](https://www.bbc.com/news).

+## Motivation
+One of the application of text analysis and NLP is Text Summarization.
+It is a technique of shortening long pieces of text into a short message.
+The intention is to create a cohesive and fluent summary include only the main points outlined in the document.
+Text summarization can be divided into two categories - Extractive Summarization and Abstractive Summarization.
+- **Extractive Summarization** is based on an extracting several parts, such as phrases and sentences, from a piece of text and stack them together to create a summary.
+It is important to identifying important phrases or sentences from the original text because it is of utmost importance in this method.
+- **Abstractive Summarization** is a relies on generating new sentences from the original text.
+The sentences generated through this approach might not even be present in the original text.
+In these methods most often use advanced NLP techniques.

 ## Project contains:
 - text summarization by using several methods - **Text_summary.ipynb**
 - text summary by word frequency model with spacy - **spacy_summary.py**